mpkondrashin/tmlist/README.md

 # Manage Trend Micro Cloud One Workload Security/Deep Security Lists

-**Add the ability to include antivirus exclusion lists one into another**
+**Include antivirus exclusion lists one into another**

 ## Usage

-To use TMList one has to edit exclusion lists, provide API Key, REST API entry point URL, and run the program.
+To use TMList one has to create exclusion lists with includes, provide API Key and REST API entry point URL, and run the program.

-### Create lists with includes
+### Create exclusion lists with includes

 Open Coud One Workload Security (or Deep Security) console.
 Go to Policies section -> Common Objects -> Lists.
 TMList support following lists:

-Directory Lists
+1. Directory Lists
-File Expension Lists
+2. File Expension Lists
-File Lists
+3. File Lists

 To create a list that combines other lists, click New button, provide a name, and go to the description section.
 Put into description section the following lines:
 ```